samyapp/laravel-external-authentication/README.md

 ## Authenticating Users

-RemoteGuard can be configured to work with your app's user models in one of the following ways:
+RemoteAuthGuard can work with your app's user model in one of the following ways:

-1. Users exist in your app (the configured user provider can retrieve one that matches the credentials) and authentication fails if credential attributes do not match an existing user.
+1. Users exist within your app (the configured user provider can retrieve one that matches the credentials) and authentication fails if credential attributes do not match an existing user.
-2. Users should exist, but if the attributes do not match an existing user, a new one is created and authentication succeeds.
-3. Users do not exist in your app, but a "Transient" user model should be created to represent the authentication attributes.
+2. Users do not exist in your app, but a "Transient" user model should be created to represent the authenticated user for each request.

-For (1) and (2), RemoteGuard can be configured to sync specific attributes in the app user model with those provided by the authentication attributes (for example, SAML attributes passed for name, email, phone, etc) if they differ from what was previously stored.

-### Successful Authentication Flow

-1. Something (e.g. the default Laravel authenticate middleware) triggers the first call to the guard's `user()` method.
-2. The attributes and values set by the authentication provider are mapped to the names expected by your user model (configured in `attributeMap`).
-3. The `retrieveByCredentials()` method of the configured `UserProvider` is called with the attributes defined in `credentialAttributes` together with their values provided in the request.
-4. A matching Authenticatable object (normally a User or TransientUser model) is returned.
-5. If no match is found _and `createMissingUsers` is true, then a new model will be created with the attributes provided.
-6. Any of the properties configured in the `attributeMap` which were provided by the authentication provider are updated on the Authenticatable object to their provided values.
-6. If `syncAttributes` is true, then either the `DefaultUserSyncer` callable is called which calls the Authenticatable's `save()` method (if one exists), or, if the `userSyncer` configuration option has been configured with a callable, it gets called with the parameters `(Authenticatable $user, array $attributes, AuthConfig $config)`.

 ## Authorizing Users